 Finansforbundet and the Danish Labour Market

 The Danish Labour Market is not regulated by law but by collective agreements between trade unions and employers' organizations.
-This means that Finansforbundet (the Financial Services Union) has a great influence on both working conditions and wages in the financial area.
+This means that Finansforbundet has greater influence on both working conditions and wages in the financial area.

 To many foreigners it comes as a surprise that Denmark has no legislation that dictates minimum wage or working hours.
 Moreover, firing employees is relatively easy and cheap for businesses.

 Even though pay and working conditions are not regulated by law, this does not imply that employers can do what they want.
 Instead, this is where collective agreements between trade unions and employers' organisations come into play.
 In the financial area the collective agreement is negotiated between Finansforbundet and the Danish Employers' Association for the Financial Sector (FA).

 In short, the Danish model builds on three pillars:

 - Collective agreements between trade unions and employers' organisations

 - Tripartite cooperation